Final Mission: Plot

 Meanwhile, the Enterprise has arrived at Gamilon V, finding the unidentified ship is an abandoned 300 year old garbage scow filled with radioactive waste.
 Their initial attempt to attach thrusters to the barge to propel it through an asteroid belt into the Gamilon sun remotely fails, and Commander Riker (Jonathan Frakes) is forced to attempt to tow the barge using the tractor beam, exposing the crew to the lethal radiation.

 As Wesley continues to analyze the force field, Dirgo becomes impatient and attempts to breach the field again with Picard's phaser with help from a reluctant Wesley firing a phaser, but this time the energy burst encases Dirgo as well, killing him.
 Picard, weak from his injuries, gives Wesley advice about the academy, and tells him he is proud of him.
 Wesley tells Picard that the captain has taught him to never give up.
-Meanwhile, on the Enterprise, despite the rising radiation levels on board, which are nearing lethal, Riker manages to get the barge headed into the sun and speeds off to help in the search for the shuttle.
+On the Enterprise, despite the rising radiation levels on board, Riker manages to get the barge headed into the sun, then leaves to help in the search for the shuttle.

 Wesley continues to study the fountain, and devises a plan to disable the force field.
 He jury-rigs his combadge and tricorder.
 He fires his phaser at the fountain to attract the energy defense mechanism, but reprograms it using his tricorder to manipulate the energy burst.
 It passes harmlessly through him and instead removes the force field, allowing Wesley to access the water.

 Shortly thereafter, the Enterprise locates the wreckage of the mining shuttle, and Picard and Wesley are rescued.
 As Picard is carried from the cave, he tells Wesley that he will be missed.